sijanec/bverbose/README.md

 You should rather use jekyll or Publii.

 The aim of this is not to be better, it is worse than any other CMS.

+# folder structure:
+bVerbose
+├── assets (files for compiling the blog together)
+│   ├── content (user/writer-created content, bvr files and media)
+│   │   ├── authors (author's descriptions and bios)
+│   │   ├── global.bvr (file that is loaded on every page compilation)
+│   │   ├── media (images and videos, copied directly to dist) │   │   └── posts (pages and posts in bvr format for compiling in the blog) │   └── layout (theme, may be possible to create multiple themes and switch seamlessly) │       ├── css (css files that get bundled and minified) │       ├── fonts (fonts, directly copied to dist)
+│       ├── html (bvr files that make up the layout of the webpage) │       └── js (javascript files that get *bundled together and minified*(!))
+├── dist (output website, set as root folder of nginx) ├── lib (libraries and other stuff I borrowed from other people) ├── README.md (this file)
+├── src (source files in C, made by me)
+├── test (test scripts for individual functions in src and lib) └── tmp (temp folder of bVerbose, used whilst compiling bvr into HTML)